On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages

-The Pacman scenario, in which the two robots need to exchange places, requires coordination of the robots: they are required to move into a position where the C-shaped robot, or pacman, ``swallows'' the square robot, the pacman is then required to rotate around the robot.
-Finally the two robots should move apart (see Fig.~\ref{fig:pacman_motion}).
+The Pacman scenario, in which the two robots need to exchange places, requires coordination of the robots: they are required to move into a position where the C-shaped robot, or Pacman, ``swallows'' the square robot; the Pacman is then required to rotate around the robot.
+Finally the two robots should move apart (see Fig.~\ref{fig:Pacman_motion}).
 We ran this scenario several times, progressively increasing the square robot size.
 This caused a ``tightening'' of the passages containing the desired path.
 Fig.~\ref{fig:tightness} demonstrates the preprocessing time as a function of the tightness of the problem for both planners.
 A tightness of zero denotes the base scenario (Fig.~\ref{fig:scenario_3}) while a tightness of one denotes the tightest solvable case.
-Our algorithm has less sensitivity to the tightness of the problem as opposed to the PRM algorithm.
-In the tightest experiment solved by the PRM, \MMS runs 20 times faster.
-We ran the experiment on a tighter scenario but the PRM algorithm terminated after 5000 seconds due to lack of memory resources.
-We believe that behavior of the algorithms with respect to the tightness of the passage is a fundamental difference between the two algorithms and discuss its origin in Section~\ref{sec:discussion}.
+Our algorithm is less sensitive to the tightness of the problem when compared to the PRM algorithm.
+In the tightest experiment solved by all PRM variants, \MMS runs 10 times faster.
+We ran the experiment on tighter scenarios but all PRM algorithms crashed after 5000 seconds due to lack of memory resources.
+We believe that the behavior of the algorithms with respect to the tightness of the passage reveals a fundamental difference between the two algorithms and discuss this in Section~\ref{sec:discussion}.

 \secspacea